-We are dependent on healthy individuals to donate human plasma to develop and manufacture our plasma-derived therapies.
+In the case of plasma-derived-therapies, we are dependent on healthy individuals to donate human plasma to develop and manufacture our products.
 We own and operate plasma donation facilities, principally in the U.S., Austria, Hungary and the Czech Republic, and we also maintain relationships with other plasma suppliers for external sourcing to meet our planned supply commitments to patients.

 We closely monitor, continuously review and revise the supply sourcing strategy for our products to identify in a timely manner any risks in our supply chain, including risks arising from our dependency on outsourced manufacturing relationships with third party suppliers.
 Where necessary, inventory levels of either key materials or finished products are managed strategically to address potential risks relating to operational and quality issues, production capacity and single sourcing among others.
-For critical and strategic products, we have decided to make significant longterm capital investments to build internal manufacturing capacity and secure dual sources to reduce the dependency on outsourced manufacturing relationships with third-party suppliers.
+For critical and strategic products, we have decided to make significant long-term capital investments to build internal manufacturing capacity and secure dual sources to reduce the dependency on outsourced manufacturing relationships with third-party suppliers.